txt/mase/CODE6.md

 [Lecturer](http://menzies.us)

-# Code6: coding homework:  Data Structure
+# Code6: coding homework:  Generic Experiments

 ## What to Hand in